Tribhuwan-Joshi/GFG-Problems/README.md

 # Art_of_Exploitation
-This repository all the important notes and code from the book Art_of_Exploitaion.
+*This repository contains all the important notes and code from the book Art_of_Exploitaion by `Jon Erickson`.*